-used as a source (including cases as source for failover or master-master setups)?

-Will the current setup for sid: SID be
+Do you want to enable replication of tables with TDE?
+Press N since TDE is not supported for RDS.
+Enter the default tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
+Enter the temporary tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
+Enter the index tablespace for use by SharePlex: Press Enter to accept the default or type the name of a different tablespace.
+Will the current setup for sid: SID be used as a source (including cases as source for failover or primary-primary setups)?
 Press Y if this is a source system or press N if this is a target system.
-IMPORTANT: All systems in a master-master configuration (peer-to-peer) and in a high-availability configuration are considered to be source systems due to the bidirectional nature of the replication.
+IMPORTANT: All systems in a primary-primary configuration (peer-to-peer) and in a high-availability configuration are considered to be source systems due to the bidirectional nature of the replication.